ctm/mb2-doc/README.md

 ## Sunday Playtesting

-mb2 runs 24x7, but I am not yet paying attention to what goes on there (nor do I have a crash monitor installed).
+mb2 runs 24x7, but I'm not yet paying attention to what goes on there (nor do I have a crash monitor installed).
 The exception is Sundays at 1pm Pacific.
 For the next several weeks, I'll be there for a minimum of one hour and perhaps several, depending on interest.